Epiophlebia superstes

-The Japanese relict dragonfly (Epiophlebia superstes), is one of the four species of the genus Epiophlebia, belonging to the family Epiophblebiidae, which is itself the sole living representative of the Epiproctan infraorder Epiophlebioptera.
+Epiophlebia superstes, the Japanese relict dragonfly, is one of the four species of the genus Epiophlebia, belonging to the family Epiophlebiidae, which is itself the sole living representative of the epiproctan infraorder Epiophlebioptera.

 Distribution and habitat

 This species of dragonfly is native to Japan, distributing widely around the forested headwaters of rivers in its four main islands, serving as a freshwater indicator of ecosystem health.
 With the adults being adapted for flight in these cool habitats, and the larvae to exploit the stable environment and detritus based ecosystems of high elevation spring-fed seeps and streams.

 Its flight period lasts about one month in length, but varies significantly through the diverse altitudes and latitudes of Japan, extending from late March in Kyushu to July in Hokkaido, for example, in the Kinki area, the flight period of E. superstes extends from the end of April to mid-June.

 Phylogeny and evolutionary history

 Epiophlebia superstes was originally considered to be part of the suborder Anisozygoptera along with the Himalayan Epiophlebia laidlawi, an intermediate clade between dragonflies and damselflies, mainly because their hind wings are very similar in size and shape to the forewings and held back over the body at rest, as in damselflies.
 Thanks to molecular data, it has been recognized that the genus Epiophlebia shares a more recent ancestor with dragonflies (having become separated from these in and around the uplifting of the Himalayas), and the group has accordingly been reclassified as Epiophlebioptera, an infraorder within dragonflies.
 The discovery of a third species, Epiophlebia sinensis, described from the Heilongjiang province in northeast China, has bridged the distribution of this genus between Nepal and Japan, with a fourth species, Epiophlebia diana, being claimed in Southern China but not universally accepted.
-This genus is representative of a dragonfly fauna which originated during the Jurassic period on the rising continent of Eurasia, being relicts of a once widespread group.